 V1.1.1 released on November 16, 2017

-TSDB can be accessed over the Internet or virtual private clouds (VPCs).
+A TSDB instance can be accessed over the Internet or a virtual private cloud (VPC).

 V1.1.0 released on November 3, 2017